WordPress Security Protection UK: What's Included & How Much It Costs

 For a UK business, the consequences extend well beyond the inconvenience of downtime.
 Under GDPR, a data breach involving personal data must be reported to the ICO within 72 hours and can result in fines of up to 4% of global annual turnover.
 Google blacklisting following a malware infection can eliminate months of organic search progress overnight.
 And the reputational cost of customers encountering a hacked or defaced website can be lasting.

-What a WordPress maintenance service should include
+What a WordPress security protection should include

 Core, plugin and theme updates